 Installing the Tapco Quad Rail INTRAFUSE AK-47 Handguard

-To help us out with our "WASR-10 Tactification" project TAPCO USA sent us a Quad Rail INTRAFUSE AK-47 Fore End & Hand Guard combo to play with.
+To help us out with our "WASR-10 Tactification" project TAPCO USA sent us a Black Tapco Intrafuse Quad Rail AK Hand Guard to play with.
 This tutorial describes the ins and outs of the installation process.

 Making it Fit

 Not all AK's are created equal - literally.
 Manufacturing tolerances are loose and measurements vary slightly from one model to the next.
 So prepare to tweak your aftermarket furniture a little to make it fit.
 We used a file set, a sanding block and a sharp chisel (and lots of patience).
 You want to work incrementally (grind, fit, grind, fit, repeat).
 Don't rush it.
 This is necessary because you want everything to fit as tight as possible to prevent "hand guard wobble".

 Figure 1: Meet the "Black Tapco Intrafuse Quad Rail AK Hand Guard".

 As always, make sure your AK is unloaded.
 Then, remove the return spring, gas piston and upper hand guard.
 Take out the cleaning rod and then remove the lower hand guard as well.
 After that, remove the upper hand guard furniture from the gas tube.